JordanCJ7/Portfolio/README.md

-# Portfolio Pro: Modern Next.js Portfolio with AI
+# Janitha Gamage Portfolio: Modern Next.js Portfolio with AI

-Portfolio Pro is a sleek, modern, and AI-enhanced personal portfolio website template.
+Janitha Gamage Portfolio is a sleek, modern, and AI-enhanced personal portfolio website template.
 Built with Next.js 15 (App Router), Tailwind CSS, ShadCN UI, and Genkit for AI-powered copywriting assistance.
 It's designed to help developers and creatives showcase their work, skills, and personality in a professional and engaging way.

 ## Project Overview